oracle-livelabs/security/database/encrypt-data-in-motion-with-tls/tls/tls.md

     Your NETWORK_PROTOCOL should not be encrypted and read 'tcp'

-3. This allows you to intercept traffic on port 1521 and generates pkat file
+3. This allows you to intercept traffic on port 1521 and generates a pcap file.

     ````
     <copy>./tls_tcpdump_traffic.sh pdb1</copy>
     ````

-4. Pulls data from pkat file
+4. Extracts readable data from pcap file, you will see email addressess in the output.

     ````
-    <copy>./tls_tcpdump_extract.sh</copy>
+    <copy>./tls_tcpdump_extract.sh pdb1</copy>
     ````

 ## Task 3: Create wallet and self signed certificate

-1.
+1. This script will create the TLS wallet directory, create the wallet with orapki, and generate a self-signed certificate based on the DB server's hostname.

     ````
     <copy>./tls_create_wallet_cert.sh</copy>
     ````

     You should see 'wallet and certificate creation completed!'

+2. The trusted certificate was exported to be used for the client.
+Display the contents of the dbseclab.crt file.

+    ````
+    <copy>cat dbseclab.crt</copy>
+    ````

 ## Task 4: Enable TLS network encryption